 Clean water is a gift from God and something that everyone requires.
 What makes up clean water and how can we go about finding, or making it, if we can’t find it to provide it for all who need it?
 Students will dive into Chemistry with a study of solutions.
 They’ll discover what makes a solution and different methods to separate solutions.
 They’ll also explore the Scientific Method – how to craft a lab themselves and apply what they’ve learned in a hands on application.

 Chores!
 Nobody likes them, but the majority of people have to do them, even better if they can be done with a God honouring attitude.
 So, how can you make your chores easier?
 Students are tasked to build a compound machine out of simple machines in order to assist with an assigned chore.
 Meet Adam, a grade 5 student who is also the designer of the “Water Block”, and after learning about the 6 different simple machines, you’ll get a chance to create your own machine, just like Adam did!

-Students are required to stream videos contained within the course content, download and print assignments and note packages, scan (either by taking pictures or physically scanning) and upload their assignments within Moodle.Download Scope and Sequence Enrollment Information
+Students are required to stream videos contained within the course content, download and print assignments and note packages, scan (either by taking pictures or physically scanning), upload their assignments within Moodle, and connect with teacher using Skype.
+Synchronous students will also use Zoom for class meetings.Download Scope and Sequence Enrollment Information

 Your child is...

 If your child is already an enrolled HCOS student, you can add a new online course in your parent Encom account.
 Here are the steps to do this: